Career Advice for Students at Duke

 The Guide Rails Come Off After College

-I do want to add something that can be jarring after college: the guide rails of life come completely off.
+I do want to add something that can be very jarring after college: the guide rails of life come completely off.

 Putting the above another way: There are multiple ways to get into a company you want to work for.
 There are multiple ways to get famous.
 There are multiple ways to succeed in business.
 There are multiple ways to “achieve” and “win”.
 With that framing, you have an even better chance to achieve what you want the way you want to.